triplus/Autoload/README.md

 Then
 - Relaunch FreeCAD (workbench should be incorporated automagically).
 ### Usage
-Autoload preferences dialog can be accessed from Tools -> Accessories -> Autoload.
+Autoload preferences dialog can be accessed from the menu bar -> Accessories -> Autoload.
 Select workbenches that should be loaded on FreeCAD start.

 ### Documentation